Thyagaraja Aaradhana goes online

-Hyderabad-based Sanskriti Foundation’s Thyagaraja aradhana goes online owing to the COVID-19 pandemic
+In Hyderabad, Sanskriti Foundation’s music festival Thyagaraja Aradhana goes online owing to the COVID-19 pandemic

 Sanskriti Foundation is an integrated group of students and members spread across different parts of India and in more than 15 countries across the world.
 Hailing from a diverse background – from Arts to Science to Technology – the team aims at ensuring that HTAMF provides an aesthetic experience coupled with a strong sense of devotion and service.